piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Partners are organizations that support the Accelerator program with resources rather than direct capital.
 This is a mutually beneficial arrangement that is generally used as a loss-leader for Partners.

 It is important that Accelerators are careful with partnerships, because poorly constructed partnerships could be detrimental to startups going through the accelerator program.

+Even in situations where the Partner is tightly integrated into the Accelerator, it is important that there are other entities to balance the influence of the Partner.
+An example of this is the Techstars "Powered by" programs, where the Partner and the Sponsor are often one and the same.
+In this situation, Techstars provides the balance that balances the Accelerator.

 One of the most prevalent examples of an Accelerator partnership is the [Amazon Web Services Activate program](https://aws.amazon.com/activate/).
 With this partnership, AWS provides an allotment of free credits to each company in the Accelerator.
 This allows startups to build on Amazon infrastructure without any out-of-pocket costs.
 In return, AWS has a higher likelihood of converting those startups into paying customers once the credits are exhausted.